and-rewsmith/python-template/README.md

 ## Repo Structure

 #### Top-level module
-The `neuromorphic_optimized_llms` dir is the top level module.
+The `TODO` dir is the top level module.
 This internally contains these subgroups:
 <TODO>

 #### Scripts